 - Quiet old wells and steps indicating how they used to fetch and store water.

-During the day it is like an open museum in Rajasthan, not frightening.
-You get to see yellow stone, light sky, a goat, and tourists with cameras.
-It is also a little quiet.
-Additionally, it is not open at night (for safety + to maintain special atmosphere).
-Thus, a majority of visitors take around 1 hour walking.
 In fact, peeping through door frames, and ascending safe vantage points for a view.
 Do you love thrill and adventure?
-If yes, you must check out Kuldhara haunted village.
+If yes, you must check out Kuldhara, the haunted village.
 So, book your tour package from the best travel agency today.

-Kuldhara Village Entry Fee, Timings & Visitor Info
+Kuldhara Village Entry Fee & Timings

 How to Reach Kuldhara Village from Jaisalmer